pannous/wasp/README.md

 Some disadvantages of Wasp, comparing to JSON would be:

-- It is no longer a subset of JavaScript in syntax, although a Wasp object is still a simple POJO in data model.
+- It is no numberer a subset of JavaScript in syntax, although a Wasp object is still a simple POJO in data model.
 - It does not yet have wide support, like JSON, at the moment.

 ## Wasp vs. HTML